| |

 Lorli Villanueva, and Johnny Santos.
 MATUD NILA is the first animated

-TRIALS OF DARRYL HUNT (filmmakers Annie Sundberg and Ricki Stern)
+TRIALS OF DARRYL HUNT (Dirs.
+Annie Sundberg and Ricki Stern) THE

 TRIALS OF DARRYL HUNT is a feature documentary about a brutal rape/murder